German revolution of 1918–1919: Reich Congress of Workers' and Soldiers' Councils

-As a result of the events, the potential for violence and the danger of a coup from the Right became visible.
-Rosa Luxemburg, in the Spartacist newspaper Rote Fahne ("Red Flag"), demanded the peaceful disarmament of returning soldiers by the workers of Berlin.
-She wanted the soldiers' councils to be subordinated to the revolutionary parliament and the soldiers to be "re-educated".

 Christmas crisis

 Because the People's Navy Division had been helpful to the government in Kiel and was considered loyal, it was ordered to Berlin in early November to help protect the city's government quarter and stationed in the Royal Stables across from the Berlin Palace.
 Following the coup attempt of 6 December, the sailors deposed their commander because of his alleged involvement in it.
 The government came to see the division as generally standing with the leftist revolutionaries, and on 23 December, the Council of the People's Deputies ordered it out of Berlin, considerably reduced its size and refused the men their pay.